Jaroslava Fabiánová: Adolescence and first crimes

-Jaroslava Fabiánová was born in 1965 and was a victim of repeated sexual violence in early childhood.
+Jaroslava Fabiánová was born in 1965 and was allegedly raped as a child.
 Her parents divorced when she was 13 years old, and since neither parent showed interest in their children, she was abandoned.
 In 1981, in Děčín, she joined a group of her Roma peers who engaged in petty theft and occasional prostitution.
 Later that year, Fabiánová took part in several burglaries.
 In October, she killed 78-year-old Vladimir Z. using a masonry hammer and a kitchen knife when he refused to pay her for sexual services.
 She stabbed him in the face with a stitching awl.
 She was apprehended one day after the murder and charged with murder and her earlier burglaries.
 As a minor, she was sentenced to 7 years imprisonment, but served only 4 years and 9 months.
 After serving her sentence, she became a switchman at České dráhy, but continued engaging in prostitution, later drugging and robbing her clients.
 In 1996, she was arrested for the death of a Hungarian tourist, who died of an overdose as a result of her drugging his beer with a hypnotic to rob him.
 Fabiánová was sentenced to 10 years in prison, followed up with a 5-year ban on visiting Prague, serving her sentence in the Pardubice women's penitentiary.
 She was released on parole in 2001.
 Despite her legal banishment from Prague, she stole a cell phone there on 23 February and sold it to a pawnbroker.
 However, she sold it using her own ID, and was arrested and sentenced to one year in jail with 3 years probation.